thatskishan/gallery_app/README.md

 1. Browse the gallery and select an image.

-2. Tap on the share button (e.g., an icon or a button) associated with the selected image.
+2. Tap on the share button associated with the selected image.

 3. Choose the desired app from the sharing options.

 4. The image will be shared with the selected app.

-## Contributing

-Contributions to this Flutter gallery app are welcome!
-If you find any issues or would like to add new features, please open an issue or submit a pull request on the GitHub repository.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments